-Having knowledge about the potential hysterectomy risks and complications will help you make a better decision and have a positive post surgery experience.
+Having knowledge about the potential hysterectomy risks and complications will help you make a better decision and have a positive post-surgery experience.

 Here is an overview of hysterectomy risks and complications:

 One of the major risks of the surgery is excessive bleeding.
 This can occur on entry during laparoscopic surgery.
-Entering into abdomen is associated with 0.1 percent risk of damage to the blood vessels like the vena cava or aorta.
+Entering into the abdomen is associated with 0.1 percent risk of damage to the blood vessels like the vena cava or aorta.
 The amount of blood loss can be quite variable and depends upon various factors.
 Small to moderate amount of blood loss is normal.
-However, in case of excessive bleeding, a blood transfusion is necessary and open surgery may be unavoidable.
+However, in the case of excessive bleeding, a blood transfusion is necessary and open surgery may be unavoidable.

 Moderate or light vaginal bleeding continues throughout the recovery period.
 Reasons women may experience abnormal bleeding from the vagina include: